-Guttate psoriasis is common in childhood.
-This type of psoriasis causes small pink spots.
-The most common sites for guttate psoriasis include the torso, arms, and legs.
+Guttate psoriasis commonly occurs in childhood.
+This type of psoriasis causes small pink or violet spots.
+The most common sites for guttate psoriasis include your torso, arms, and legs.
 These spots are rarely thick or raised like plaque psoriasis.

 Pustular psoriasis is more common in adults.
 It causes white, pus-filled blisters and broad areas of red or violet —depending on skin tone — inflamed skin.
 It can appear as a more intense violet color on darker skin tones.
-Pustular psoriasis is typically localized to smaller areas of the body, such as the hands or feet, but it can be widespread.
+Pustular psoriasis is typically localized to smaller areas of your body, such as the hands or feet, but it can be widespread.

-This form often covers large sections of the body at once.
+This form often covers large sections of your body at once.
 The skin almost appears sunburned.
 Scales that develop often slough off in large sections or sheets.
 It’s not uncommon for you to run a fever or become very ill with this form of psoriasis.

-Psoriasis symptoms differ from person to person and depend on the type of psoriasis.
-Areas of psoriasis can be as small as a few flakes on the scalp or elbow, or cover the majority of the body.
+Psoriasis symptoms differ from person to person and depend on the type of psoriasis you have.
+Areas of psoriasis can be as small as a few flakes on your scalp or elbow, or cover the majority of your body.

 The most common symptoms of plaque psoriasis include: